visatlas/mmasia2021/content/blog/registration/index.md

 ---
 title: Registration Information
 datePublished: "2021-10-18"
-dateModified: "2021-10-19"
+dateModified: "2021-11-15"
-description: ACM MM Asia 2021 registration link is now available.
+description: The deadline for EARLY BIRD Registration has been postponed.
 ---

 ## Registration Procedures